aunkrig/lfr/README.md

 ## Facade

-If you want to switch between JUR and LFR at *runtime*, you can use "`de.unkrig.ref4j`", the "regular expressions facade for Java".
+If you want to switch between JUR and LFR (and other, not yet written RE implementations) at *runtime*, you can use "`de.unkrig.ref4j`", the "regular expressions facade for Java".

 ## Integration